71/Albion/README.md

     public static string Convert([Converter("Number", Converter = typeof(Maths))]int number) { ... }
     // Will use Maths.Number(string) if it exists.
 If it doesn't, throws an exception.

-## TODO:
-- Access the Sentence from inside.